thegrumpys/odop/docs/Help/DesignTypes/spring_oview.md

 negligible cost, spring design would not be difficult.
-Because the range of available materials is limited and the spring properties just get better as the material properties improve, ODOP:Spring implements material properties as Calculation Inputs rather than as independent variables to be searched over.
+Because the range of available materials is limited and the spring properties just get better as the material properties improve, ODOP:Spring implements material properties as Calculation Inputs rather than as Independent Variables to be searched over.
 If material properties were allowed to vary during the search, the program would always select the strongest material that it could find.